 (1) Statewide Office: To be considered for candidacy as the Green Party candidate for any statewide office, a person must be nominated by a Local or by at least three MGP members, who shall offer a statement of the candidate’s name, address, and qualifications for the office, to the Electoral Committee.

 10.6 Primary Process: Candidates for Statewide office, or the United States Congress (House of Representatives and Senate) shall be nominated via a primary in which all registered Greens in the jurisdiction are eligible to vote by preference vote.
-The primary should occur during the month of April in the year that the General Election will occur.
-The primary can be conducted by in-person, mail or electronic balloting
+The primary should occur during the three weeks following the deadline for filing a Declaration of Intent in the year in which a General Election will occur.
+The primary will follow the voting rules laid out in section 5.2.

-The Electoral Committee is responsible for preparing specific timetables and procedures for the primary and must have that document complete no later than March 1st of the year prior to the Primary.
+The Electoral Committee is responsible for preparing specific timetables and procedures for the primary.
+Those processes must be approved by the MGP-CC no later than January of the year of the Primary.